pfgithub/threadclient/README.md

 -   [ ] websockets eg : reddit live threads and : mastodon timeline streaming
 -   [ ] multiple accounts (eg a url thing like /1/reddit or something idk)
 -   [ ] fix dark flairs being displayed on a dark background (occurs on reddit flairs with no bg color set)
--   [ ] fix user name color randomization in light mode (generate a light color and return the same with inverted l for darkness)
 -   [ ] decrease bundle size (mostly by making it not add polyfills that use `ActiveXObject`…)

 reddit todo: